 After finishing the core features on our creator profiles, we’ll head back to our home page and build a function that allows users to discover new creators across the platform.
 This can be achieved by adding a search function to our home page.

-By adding a search element on your home page, it will index all of the current creators in your database.
+By adding a search element on your home page, it will index all of the current creators in your database for the search results.

 We’ll need to configure this search boxes list to a user property.
 Next, we’ll add a constraint to this property by only indexing users who are listed as creators (creator = yes).